 I was at the end of week 41 of my second pregnancy when my labor started.
 I had been hoping that our son would decide to come earlier since we were in the middle of moving to a new house in a new city, from Amsterdam to Almere, and I was hoping not to have to give birth among moving boxes and potentially switch midwife.
 But babies have their own planning and they come when they are ready, so I also knew I had to be patient.
 Sometimes easier said than done.

-The surges started around noon that day.
+My surges started around noon that day.
 They felt different from the practice surges I had been having, so at some level I knew from the start that it was time.
 But because I was afraid it would anyway turn out to be just another round of practice labor, I decided not to tell anyone until I was completely sure.

 I went about the day.
 I walked to the bakery with my daughter and mother in law to buy bread.
 The surges kept coming despite the walk, but I kept them in the background.
 I came home and prepared dinner.
 And as I was chopping vegetables for the salad I realized I had to briefly stop what I was doing every now and then to breath with a surge.
 At this point, I was pretty convinced it was not practice labor this time.
 Our son was finally coming.